GoogleCloudPlatform/appengine-bottle-skeleton/README.md

 A skeleton for building Python applications on Google App Engine with the [Bottle micro framework](http://bottlepy.org) version 0.11.6

-This skeleton is targeted at web applications, but can easily be modified for other use cases.
-A directory structure is included:

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for other sample applications.